winny1212/react-crypto-coin-tracker-practice/README.md

 - At this app I didn't seperate the custom styling code in a file but leave them with the its component code.
 As I think it maybe easier for you reviewing.
 But I know in the real big project, we need to seperate the styling code and relative component code.

-## What it is Home Decor and website preview
+## What it is Crypto-coin-tracker and website preview

 - Homepage